thecuriousjuel/Django-YTubers/README.md

 Creating an Admin User
 >python manage.py createsuperuser

-Collect static files from our defined static directory
+Collect static files from our defined static directory and arrange them automatically
 >python manage.py collectstatic

+To create a new app
+>python manage.py startapp webpages